justanothersystem/tools/README.md

 # Tools
 ## Web-based Drawing and Painting Tools

+A web-friendly list of these tools can be found on [glitch](https://weird-drawing-tools.glitch.me/).

 **Format: Tool Name, URL, Short Description, Author (E-mail, name, or URL)**

 ## Ascii Drawing Apps